Mingkai14/DDGWizard_tra_val/README.md

 # Installation

-## Recommendate to use python 3.10.13 to install, which is the python version when developing
+**pip install -r requirements.txt**

-## pip install -r requirements.txt
+**Note: Recommendate to use python 3.10.13 to install, which is the python version when developing**

 # Reference